hackesofice/Acode-Sample-Plugin/README.md

 4. `setPluginUnmount()` function

 All the above listed Function are the mendetory functions `setPluginInit()` and `setPluginUnmount()` are defined inside a class named `acode` so we can call them using `acode.FunctionName()` These are Acode's inbuilt function and we just need to call them with actual arguments if you wanna explore more about those functions just click <a href=""> me </a> but if you are bigner
+I'll suggest you to use the files instead of exploring Documentations to avoid any confusion build a basic plugin and then explore according to the problems.